cloudbiskuit/notefort/README.md

-# NOTEFORT: A Showcase of Cloud & DevOps Best Principles
+# NOTEFORT: Cloud & DevOps Best Practices

 ## About
 No matter the size or complexity of your application, it should follow the design and deployment principles of **NOTEFORT** ensuring scalability, resilience, and efficiency in the cloud.